The following alert has been issued by the Department of Fire and Emergency Services (DFES).

 Take care in areas that have been flooded and be careful driving on gravel roads as surfaces will be slippery and muddy, and vehicles could become bogged.

 At 03/08/2020 22:29:00 the Bureau of Meteorology advised a cut off low is located just north of Perth and is expected to drift further inland Tuesday morning.
 The low is producing a persistent band of rain and thunderstorms along the south coast.
 HEAVY RAINFALL which may lead to FLASH FLOODING is expected to continue Tuesday.Currently heavy rainfall is occurring in throughout the warning area, especially in coastal parts near and west of Hopetoun.Isolated thunderstorms with wind gusts to 80 km/h possible may accompany the heavy rainfall.A Flood Watch has been issued for the South Coastal Rivers.Since 5am Monday morning, rainfall totals in excess of 50 mm have been recorded at various locations along the coast between Denmark and Esperance, with the highest being 107 mm at Bremer Bay.HIGHER THAN NORMAL TIDES may cause FLOODING OF LOW-LYING COASTAL AREA between Albany and Esperance.DAMAGING SURF CONDITIONS are likely which could cause SIGNIFICANT BEACH EROSION between Albany and Esperance.The prevailing swell direction will be from the southeast, this is an unusual swell direction along the south coast.
 This may expose areas of the coastline to large waves that do not usually experience large swells.

 ROAD CLOSURES AND CONDITIONS:

-Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR CITY OF KARRATHA.
+Road information may also be available from Main Roads WA by calling 138 138 or visiting travelmap.mainroads.wa.gov.au or by contacting your Local Government Authority.

 KEEP UP TO DATE: